tamius-han/gimp-outline/README.md

 * Merge source layer with the outline (probably doesn't work if you're outlining a layer group)
 * Auto-outlining based on layer (group) name
 * It automatically clears selection when it's done

-## Maybe but not likely:

-There's a few things that may appear in there eventually, but don't count on it.

-* offer an option to remove previous outlines

 ## Usage